The-Taimaka-Project/health-predictions/README.md

 doctl serverless deploy .
 ```

-This gave me the following output:
+This gave me the following output (which I edited to remove the UUIDs identifying the namespace and host):
 ```
 Deploying '/Users/hunter.merrill/dev/repos/health-predictions'
   to namespace '<uuid redacted>'